wp-plugins/s3bubble-amazon-s3-audio-streaming/readme.txt

 Download Options.
 Only allow logged in users to download.

-<h3>Params - these can be added to the shortcode</h3>
+= Params - these can be added to the shortcode =
-<code>bucket: //your amazon bucket
+* bucket: //your amazon bucket
-folder: //your amazon s3 folder
+* folder: //your amazon s3 folder
-autoplay: //true or false
+* autoplay: //true or false
-height: //height of the player
+* height: //height of the player
-playlist: //hidden
+* playlist: //hidden
-style: plain //hide bar on single audio player</code>
+* style: plain //hide bar on single audio player

 [youtube http://www.youtube.com/watch?v=4YIP2VnR7G4]

 Important When upgrading
 When upgrading please test if you have any issues upon upgrade please revert back to your working version and inform out team support@S3Bubble.com

-<h3>All shortcode is displayed within plugin admin.</h3>
+= All shortcode is displayed within plugin admin. =

-<h3>Tested Browsers</h3>
+= Tested Browsers =
 Internet Explorer 7, 8, 9, 10
 Chrome
 Safari
 Firefox

-<h3>Tested Mobile Devices</h3>
+= Tested Mobile Devices =
 iPad
 iPhone
 Android